whimc/Path-Generator/setup_update.md

 	* Give the key a name and paste in your clipboard
 	* Once the key is added, click the "Enable SSO" and select the WHIMC organization.
 You will be prompted to log in with SSO

+# Updating and Adding New Maps
+1. ssh into the AWS ec2 instance
+2. Activate super user with ```sudo su```
+3. Navigate to the path-generator directory ```cd /srv/whimc/path-generator```
+4. Pull new files ```git pull```
+5. Update config.json with the new entries that have been added from config-sample.json
+  - Since this is all through the terminal, you'll have to use a tool like vim or emacs to edit the file
+  - Make sure to update the coreprotect_id field for each new map that was added
+  - After updating the file, if you run diff config.json config-sample.json, you should just see differences for coreprotect_id and database/Imgur credentials
+6. Run ```systemctl restart path-generator``` to restart the API